Fort Worth employment attorney explains what is FMLA

 - For the employee to take care of a family member with a serious medical condition.

 FMLA leave can be continuous or intermittent.
-If FMLA leave is requested for the childbirth or adoption, it must be continuous leave.
-If FMLA leave is requested for the employee’s serious health condition or a family member’s condition, the leave can be intermittent so the employee can break up the leave time as appropriate for the condition.
+If FMLA leave is for the childbirth or adoption, it must be continuous leave.
+If FMLA leave is for the employee’s serious health condition or a family member’s condition, the leave can be intermittent so the employee can break up the leave time as appropriate for the condition.
 After the leave ends, the employee is entitled to return to the same job at the same position, shift and wages, or a substantially similar job with the same benefits, pay and conditions of employment.

 FMLA provides remedies for employees when employers violate FMLA by refusing leave or discriminating against an employee for requesting or exercising FMLA rights.
 Sometimes employers deny leave because they improperly reject the serious medical condition or because they want the employee to work during the requested leave period.
 Other employers will refuse leave to try to force an employee to choose between the FMLA leave or quitting.
 Each of these situations violates FMLA.
-Employers also violate FMLA when they refuse to reinstate an employee after leave, give the employee an inferior position upon returning, or treat the employee poorly based upon the leave, such as giving the employee less favorable work assignments, lower bonuses and the like.
+Employers also violate FMLA when they refuse to reinstate an employee after leave, give the employee an inferior position upon returning, or treat the employee poorly based upon the leave, such as giving the employee less favorable work assignments, or lesser bonuses.
 FMLA also prohibits retaliation, including opposing FMLA violations and reporting violations, even if you are not the employee requesting leave.